faisalmemon/ios-crash-dump-analysis-book/markdown/BasicConcepts.md

 Introduced in iOS 10, when we want to access the Camera, a privacy sensitive feature, we need to define human readable text that is presented inside the system permission dialogue before access to the Camera is granted.

-If we don't define the text in our `Info.plist` for `NSCameraUsageDescription` we still see the following code evaluating true and then attempting to present the image picker.
+If we don't define the text in our `Info.plist`\index{Info.plist} for `NSCameraUsageDescription`\index{API!camera} we still see the following code evaluating true and then attempting to present the image picker.

 ```
 if UIImagePickerController.isSourceTypeAvailable(